perladvent/perldotcom/content/article/_pub_2005_12_15_perl_prolog.md

 {
-   "thumbnail" : "/images/_pub_2005_12_15_perl_prolog/111-logic.gif",
-   "description" : " Computing languages can be addictive; developers sometimes blame themselves for perceived inadequacies, making apologies for them.
-That is the case, at least, when one defends his or her language of choice against the criticism of another language's devotee.
-Regardless,...", "image" : null,
    "authors" : [
       "robert-pratte"
    ],
-   "categories" : "development",
+   "slug" : "/pub/2005/12/15/perl_prolog.html",
+   "title" : "Logic Programming with Perl and Prolog", "description" : " Computing languages can be addictive; developers sometimes blame themselves for perceived inadequacies, making apologies for them.
+That is the case, at least, when one defends his or her language of choice against the criticism of another language's devotee.
+Regardless,...", "thumbnail" : "/images/_pub_2005_12_15_perl_prolog/111-logic.gif", "draft" : null,
    "tags" : [
       "ai-prolog",
       "graphviz",